OscarAzeem/Courses_Info/pl_sql_udemy_info.md

 * Note: Calls to subprograms that break these restrictions are also not allowed in the function
 * When a function is called from UPDATE/DELETE, then the function can not query or modify database tables modified by that statement.
     * Error: Mutating table.
+*

+# Packages
+* When having many functions logically similar it's better to use a PACKAGE
+* A package it's divided in two main parts:
+    1. Package specification (definition).
+        * Needs just the definition headers withouth the code.
+        * There's no need for the BEGIN clause.
+    2. Package body.
+        * The package body should have the definition of each function declared in the Package specification.

 * Video: 50